 When you join the registry, your tissue type is listed with more than 35 million other potential marrow donors and 783,000 cord blood units around the world who have agreed to donate their marrow or cord blood and possibly save a patient's life.

 A transplant has a better chance of success when the human leukocyte antigen (HLA) tissue type of the marrow donor or cord blood unit closely matches the patient's.
 HLA are proteins, or markers, that the immune system uses to recognize the cells that belong in the body and those that do not.

 How to Join the Be The Match Registry®

 If you are between the ages of 18 and 44 years old, are in good health and willing to donate to any patient in need, you can join the registry online right now.
 Or, you can join in person at a marrow donor registry drive.
 Be The Match® is focused on recruiting people ages 18 to 44 because medical research shows that younger donors are best for patients and provide the greatest chance for transplant success.
-Because of this, doctors request donors in the 18 to 44 age group over 90% of the time.
+Because of this, doctors prefer donors in the 18 to 44 age group.

 If you are between the ages of 45 and 60, you are welcome to join the registry online with a $100 tax-deductible payment that covers the cost of adding a new member to the registry.

 Once you join, your information is entered into the Be The Match Registry, which is managed by the NMDP.

 When you join the registry, you will be asked to: